a-mironov/finitefield-polys/README.md

 	- If field elements are displayed, the field's defining polynomial is too.
 	- Polynomials are printed with powers of `x`, and field elements are printed with powers of `a`.
 		- `a` is the image of `x` under the natural projection `F_p[x] -> GF(p^n)`.
+## File I/O
+- `save`: Save the current workspace to a text file.
+- `load`: Load a workspace from a text file.
+Currently overwrites existing workspace!
 ## Arithmetic
 - Universal commands:
 	- `add`, `subtract` (alias `sub`), `multiply` (alias `mul`), `power` (alias `pow`): Ring operations.